Congratulations to the members of the 2019 Graduating Class!

 WHO CAN PARTICIPATE:

-Students who have completed or will complete all degree requirements during the following period: July, 2018 (Intersession) through June, 2019 (Spring Quarter) are invited to participate in this year’s ceremony.
+Students who have completed or will complete all degree requirements during the following period: July, 2018 (Intersession) through June, 2019 (Spring Term) are invited to participate in this year’s ceremony.

 CAPS AND GOWNS:

 If you have not ordered your cap and gown please contact Kayla Olsen before 4 p.m. on Friday, May 3, by phone at 401-739-5000 or 1-800-736-7744, ext.
 3642.

 A cap and gown representative will also be on the East Greenwich campus Saturday, May 4th, from noon – 3 p.m. and at the Dunkin’ Donuts Center the morning of the ceremony to handle any last minute orders for graduates.

 • All graduates can pick up their cap & gown orders in the Student Lounge on the East Greenwich Campus on: Saturday, May 4th, noon – 3 p.m.

 You may bring as many guests as you like.

 Guests of the graduates should plan to arrive early to find the best seats; doors to general seating will open at 9:15 a.m.
 All guests will be required to pass through the security zone.

 The seating for guests is stadium style seating (accessed by stairs).
 There are several sections for guests who use mobility aids as well as those who do not use a mobility aid, but have difficulty walking (sections 101, 106, 110, and 124).
 These sections are available on a first come, first served basis.
 The guests sitting in these sections may be joined by only one other guest.